race-engineering-center/rec-user-manual/docs/analyzer/widget_telemetry.md

 is shown in a bottom right corner of the Analyzer window.

 If there's a sufficient space, the statistics for each channel of the selected area will be shown.
-A color of the value label corrrsponds to the graph color, value under cursor shown in a viewport header and a color of this lap in a lap tree.
+A color of the value label corresponds to the graph color, value under cursor shown in a viewport header and a color of this lap in a lap tree.
 By default the following information is shown

 - `▬` **Average** - an *average* value of this channel on this lap inside the selected area
 - `▼` **Min value** - the *minimum* value of this channel observed on this lap inside the selected area
 - `▲` **Max value** - the *maximum* value of this channel observed on this lap inside the selected area
-- `▼▲` **Min/max delta** - the *difference* between the minimum and the maxmimum value of this channel observed on this lap inside the selected area
+- `▼▲` **Min/max delta** - the *difference* between the minimum and the maximum value of this channel observed on this lap inside the selected area
-- `<` **Value at selection strat** - the value observed on this lap at the *start* of the the selected area
+- `<` **Value at selection start** - the value observed on this lap at the *start* of the the selected area
 - `>` **Value at selection end** - the value observed on this lap at the *end* of the the selected area
 - `<>` **Selection start/end delta** - the *difference* between the value at the start and at the end of the the selected area on this lap